-As I don’t have a car I have to rely on other people to get me to races, yesterday this meant that I arrived with very little time to spare and no time to warm-up.
-Yes warm-up, it was bloody freezing yesterday, it was even threatening to snow for the first half of the race.
+As I don’t have a car at the moment, I have to rely on other people and public transport to drive me to races.
+Yesterday, this meant that I arrived with very little time to spare and no time to warm-up.
+Yes, warm-up, it was freezing, it was even threatening to snow for the first half of the race.

 I made my way to the start and stood around shivering and trying to avoid freezing to death (slight exaggeration).

-The race started on time at 10:30 am and I soon discovered that I had started too far back as it was virtually impossible to overtake people.
-Some people were walking within the first 2kms, the lanes got quite narrow in places so I soon settled down to a nice plodding pace.
+The race started on time at 10:30 and I quickly discovered I had started too far back as it was virtually impossible to overtake people.
+Some people were walking within the first 10 minutes, the lanes got quite narrow in places so I settled down to a nice plodding pace.